The $s$-polyharmonic extension problem and higher-order fractional Laplacians: Introduction

-Attempts to extend the Caffarelli-Silvestre approach to higher orders have already been made, starting with \cite{CdMG}.
-We cite also \cite{FF}, where $s\in(1,2)$ is assumed, the related papers \cite{GR, JX, RS} and references therein\footnote { {the unpublished preprint \cite{Ya} contains several inaccuracies}}.
-In particular, it has been observed that the extension operator $\E_s$ can be used to handle higher order fractional Laplacians as well; on the other hand, the variational characterization of the {\em $s$-polyharmonic extension} of a given $u$ on $\R^n$, which turned out to be a powerful tool in case $s\in(0,1)$\footnote{ {see for instance \cite{FL, MN1}}}, was missing in the higher order one.
+Attempts to fully extend the Caffarelli-Silvestre approach to higher orders have already been made, via conformal geometry techniques, starting with \cite{CdMG} (see also the related papers \cite{CC, MMG, GR, JX, RS} and references therein\footnote { {the unpublished preprint \cite{Ya} (partially included also in \cite{CY}) contains several inaccuracies.}}).
+For more recent and comprehensive results, we refer to \cite{Case}.
+We cite also \cite{FF}, where $s\in(1,2)$ is assumed and a different approach is used.

-One of the main achievements of the present work is to furnish such tool for $s\in(0,n/2)$.
-We stress the fact that the understanding of the more appropriate functional framework constituted the hardest step in our investigation.
+It has already been observed that for any $s$ having integer part $[s]\in[1,s)$, the fractional Laplacian $\Ds$ can be recovered by solving a (possibly) degenerate elliptic boundary value problem of order $2(1+[s])$, and that the extension operator $\E_s$ can still be used to represent its solution.
+On the other hand, as far as we know, a clean and complete description of the natural functional framework for the extension (i.e. the higher-order counterpart of the space $\D^{1; 1-2s}(\R^{n+1}_+)$ above) is not available yet.

-Besides, we explicitly compute some important constants (sometimes fixing them, with respect to previous publications) and provide a complete description of the regularity properties and of the behavior of the extension $\E_s[u]$ on the singular set $\{y=0\}$.
+The main achievements of the present work is to fill this gap.
+We stress the fact that the understanding of the more appropriate functional framework constituted the most important and hardest step in our investigation, since our point of view is in fact purely analytic.

 Let us now describe our approach; we refer to the next section for preliminaries and notation.

 In order to face certain severe technical obstructions (which do not occur when $s<1$) we prefer to extend the function $\E_{s}[u]$ to $\R^{n+1}$ by symmetry.
 More precisely, we put